15 min read

 Key factors that affect your CPL:

-• Number of form fields: Every additional field increases CPL by 5-10%.
+• Number of form fields: every additional field pushes CPL up.
 Keep it to 3-4 fields to start.

-• Ad creative quality: Video ads typically produce 20-30% lower CPL than static images
+• Ad creative quality: in our experience, video ads often produce 20-30% lower CPLs than static images

-• Time of year: Q4 (Oct-Dec) CPLs are 20-40% higher due to holiday ad competition
+• Time of year: Q4 (Oct-Dec) CPLs run 20-40% higher due to holiday ad competition

 • Geographic targeting: US/UK/AU leads cost 2-3x more than emerging markets